apache/causeway-site/content/components/objectstores/jdo/managed-1-to-m-relationships.md

 Contrast the above with the programmatic maintenance described in the [how-to](../../../more-advanced-topics/how-to-04-060-How-to-set-up-and-maintain-bidirectional-relationships.html).

-If you use Eclipse as your IDE, then these [editor templates](../../../intro/resources/editor-templates.html) include a set (prefixed `isjd`) to help write such code.
+If you use Eclipse or IntelliJ as your IDE, then these [editor templates](../../../intro/resources/editor-templates.html) include a set (prefixed `isjd` or `isc.jd`) to help write such code.

 > **Note**
 >